spacejack/mithril-select/readme.md

 # Mithril Custom Select Component

 A custom select widget component for [Mithril](https://mithril.js.org/) 1.1.
-Built to mimick native browser select behaviour (if not looks) as closely as possible, including acessibility and keyboard features.
+Built to mimic native browser select behaviour (if not looks) as closely as possible, including acessibility and keyboard features.
+The minimal CSS included can be overridden by your own styles.

 Try a [live demo here](https://spacejack.github.io/mithril-select/).